7 common types of customer needs (+ how to meet them)

 Customer needs are the motivations that make someone want to purchase a product or service and stay loyal to that business.
-Learn the most common types of customer needs and how to identify them.
+Learn the most common types and how to identify them.

 Published September 18, 2020